newblathe/newblathe/README.md

 ## 👩‍💻 About Me

-I'm a beginner machine learning engineer starting my journey into this exciting and rapidly growing field.
-I'm building foundational skills in developing machine learning models and understanding the systems that support them.
+I'm an aspiring Machine Learning Engineer passionate about building intelligent systems and exploring the exciting intersections of AI.
+My focus is on developing machine learning pipelines, from data preprocessing to model training, while continuously improving my understanding of the systems that support them.

-I focus on learning how to create simple yet effective machine learning pipelines that process data and deliver meaningful results.
-I'm passionate about exploring topics like data preprocessing, model training, and deployment strategies, as well as discovering emerging areas like Reinforcement Learning and Explainable AI.
-As I grow, I'm eager to take on challenges, learn new techniques, and contribute to impactful projects.
+I'm particularly interested in Reinforcement Learning and discovering new techniques to make models more adaptive and efficient.
+Whether it's training models, optimizing performance, or tackling real-world challenges, I'm always eager to learn and grow.
 ## 🔥 Rapid Fire

 - 🔭 **I’m currently working on:**